canonical/launchpad-manual/docs/user/how-to/packaging/ppa-package-upload.rst

 .. note::

-   We ask that people include useful changelogs for each package, so that users and other developers can understand what new features they are exploring in their work.
+   We ask that people include useful changelogs for each package so that users and other developers can understand what new features they are exploring in their work.
 Read the :ref:`PPA terms of use <project-eligibility>` for more information.